Sami1309/InCoach/README.md

 # InCoach

-A coach compiler.
+An AI visual coach.
 Speak an intent ("fix my slice in 20 min, sore back") and a multi-agent pipeline compiles a researched, safety-validated drill routine with key-moment video chapters.

 ## Description